theadamsabra/portfolio/content/post/Audio Classifier/index.md

 from sklearn.naive_bayes import GaussianNB
 ```

-We first see that the dataframe is simply 2 columns; the first being the name of the file and the second being the name of the instruemnt - which we will use as the labels in this classification problem.
+We first see that the dataframe is simply 2 columns; the first being the name of the file and the second being the name of the instrument - which we will use as the labels in this classification problem.

 ```python